Willamette Zone

 Hagg Lake is one of western Oregon's largest lakes and is a premier warmwater fishing destination.
 The lake is home to both the state record smallmouth bass and bullhead catfish.

+Current reservoir level can be found here.
 Maintained and operated by Washington County, the park features numerous picnic areas, two boat launching facilities, more than 15 miles of hiking trails, and observation decks for wildlife and bird watching.
 The lake and lake park are currently open, although users are encouraged to check the Hagg Lake Park website, as conditions can change.
-Last updated 6/19/24.
+Last updated 10/14/24.

 HILLS CREEK RESERVOIR: trout, crappie, bass

-Will be stocked again the week of Oct.
+Was last stocked the week of Oct.
 1, with 2,800 rainbow trout.
 Don't forget that you can keep hatchery Chinook in the reservoir as mentioned below.

 Hills Creek Reservoir is located about four miles southeast of Oakridge and is open to year-round fishing.
 In addition to catchable-size trout, the reservoir is stocked with 60,000 adipose fin-clipped rainbow trout fingerlings and 100,000 adipose fin-clipped spring Chinook salmon fingerlings annually to provide a harvest fishery the following year.